We believe everyone should have a safe, affordable place to live and call home. We believe all families deserve to be warm, healthy, and housed.

 Please bring your Medicaid insurance card and your Photo ID with you to your appointment.

-The purpose of the Housing and Essential Needs (HEN) program is to prevent the homelessness of and to rehouse unemployable adults and assist them with basic essential needs such as utility payments, personal hygiene products, and transportation.
+The purpose of the Housing and Essential Needs (HEN) program in Mason co. is to prevent the homelessness of and to rehouse unemployable adults and assist them with basic essential needs such as utility payments, personal hygiene products, and transportation.
 Last year a monthly average of 317 individuals who were either homeless, or at risk of being homeless received assistance.

 Housing and Essential Needs (HEN)